 By running a scan report, you can see exactly which areas need to be focused to improve WordPress security.

 The most important for every WordPress user!
 Keep everything updated including WordPress core, theme, and plugins.

 – WordPress Core

-According to the official WordPress stats, only 42.3% WordPress sites are using the latest version (4.9.x).
+According to the official WordPress stats, only 42.3% of WordPress sites are using the latest version (4.9.x).
 All previous versions can be vulnerable and might result in getting hacked.
 In the above example of SQL Injection vulnerability, you see, all the sites that are below the latest version are vulnerable to the discovered vulnerability.
 If your site got hacked, I hope, you know who will be the responsible!

 – PHP Versions

-PHP, the backend of WordPress has been improved a lot within the last few years.
+PHP, the backend of WordPress has been improved a lot over the last few years.
 A lot of patches and performance oriented changes have been made.
 But still, more than 40% of WordPress users are using PHP 5.6 that can be one of the factors for SQL Injection in WordPress.

 – WordPress Theme & Plugins

 Most of the vulnerabilities including SQL Injection in WordPress were discovered in the plugins and themes, not the WordPress core.
 Keep an eye on the updates, fixes and adapt accordingly.